 Sit back, relax and enjoy the music at NYPA’s upcoming events!

-Gila Goldstein, Pianist in Concert
+Gila Goldstein, pianist in concert

 Saturday, May 16th, 2015 @ 7:30pm

-On Saturday, May 16, 2015 @ 7:30pm, acclaimed concert pianist Gila Goldstein will perform a solo recital in the spirit of celebrating important life and career anniversaries at the New York Piano Academy.
+Acclaimed concert pianist Gila Goldstein will perform a solo recital in the spirit of celebrating important life and career anniversaries at the New York Piano Academy.
 She will be performing a selection of piano gems which reflect her life-long dedication to the art of piano playing, including the Chaconne by Bach-Busoni, 8 Klavierstücke op.
 76 by Brahms, miniatures by Schubert-Liszt, Mendelssohn, Schumann, Chopin, Poulenc, Mompou, De Falla, and the World Premiere of Ronn Yedidia’s Waltz no. 16.

 About the Artist